Junzki/byk/byk/nlc_isbn/README.md

 # nlc_isbn

-The work is a variant of project [DoiiarX/NLCISBNPlugin](DoiiarX/NLCISBNPlugin/)
+The work is a derivative work of project [DoiiarX/NLCISBNPlugin](DoiiarX/NLCISBNPlugin/)

 ## License
-Please see the [NOTICE](NOTICE.txt) file for details.
+Please see the [NOTICE](NOTICE.md) file for details.